PARTNERSHIP FUNDAMENTALS

 Basic Step

-Right Turn (or a right turn for the follower on 5 6 7, then for the leader on the next 1 2 3)
+Right Turn (right turn for the follower on 5 6 7, then an optional turn for the leader on the next 1 2 3)

 Cross Body Lead